 Ji'an is a medium-sized metropolitan area in Jiangxi Province, China.
-Far East BRT's work on TOD is primarily funded by a Rockefeller Brothers Fund contract, and is carried out in cooperation with BRT Planning International.
+Far East BRT's work on TOD is primarily funded by a Rockefeller Brothers Fund contract, and is carried out in cooperation with BRT Planning International, LLC.
 Far East BRT's work on BRT in Ji'an is primarily funded through an Asian Development Bank project.

 Transit-Oriented Development (TOD) in China is a matter of grave concern to the world.
 The problem of climate change is most critically dependent on what happens in the next few decades in the energy and transportation sectors in China.
 While certainly China’s energy sector, heavily dependent on carbon-intensive coal, remains the greatest single threat to the global climate, its transportation sector remains a close second.
 While in recent years China has been making impressive strides to reduce its reliance on coal-fired power plants and replace these with renewable and less carbon intensive energy sources, on the transportation side, the outlook is far grimmer.
 China, which used to be a country of bicycles and tree-lined streets, in January 2016 reached 172 million cars, and is now the largest passenger vehicle market in the world.
 This is more than triple the number of cars registered in China in 2007.
 With car ownership of only around one in three households and 310 million licensed car drivers, there is plenty of room for this figure to grow.
 While the transport sector in China accounts for only about 10% of its total CO2-e emissions, emissions in the transport sector are projected to rise by 3.5% per year.